rose-thunder/website/README.md

 - [ ] Make art page
 - [ ] Make music page
 - [x] Create a wii menu on the home page
+- [x] Create screensaver like thing on the home page